vote/fax_gateway/README.md

 The VoteAmerica fax gateway is a serverless application that is designed to reliably send large volumes of faxes.

+Learn more about the Fax Gateway in [this Twilio Blog post](https://www.twilio.com/blog/reliable-fax-pipeline-twilio-aws-expand-access-ballot-box).

 ## Problem Statement

 The fax gateway sites in front of the Twilio programmable fax API to handle a number of reliability concerns: